-At KS3 we have developed a foundation of skills that encourages students to use specific media and processes to secure existing knowledge.
-In Year 10 & 11 students will further develop their practical and research skills and begin to consolidate good practice through teacher led workshops and developmental stages, which encourages independent learning.
-Students will be given regular homework to consolidate and extend their class-based learning and to demonstrate independence.
+At KS3 we have developed a foundation of theoretical and practical skills that allows students to use specific media and processes to secure existing knowledge.
+In Year 10 & 11 students will further develop their practical and research skills, they will begin to consolidate and apply good practice through teacher led workshops; experimenting with a variety of 2D and 3D media across several disciplines (Fine Art, Photography, Textiles & Graphic Communication) developing work independently to encourage initiative, in order to produce unique outcomes.
+Students will be given regular homework to consolidate and extend their class-based learning, to demonstrate independence and promote a positive work ethic.

 The course is designed to enable students to explore a range of two- and three-dimensional approaches to their studies using a variety of media.
 We aim to encourage personal, creative, and imaginative approaches to the communication and expression of original ideas, feelings, and meanings.
-We hope to improve personal attributes such as self-confidence, resilience, perseverance, self-discipline, and commitment.
+We hope to improve personal attributes such as self-confidence, resilience, perseverance, self-discipline, and commitment as well as providing a working environment that gives opportunities for collaborative work.